DPP Watchlist Sectors: How to Prepare Before the Rules Arrive

 - the practical need to connect technical, sustainability, and end-of-life information

 For that reason, teams working with insulation, panels, boards, sealants, composites, and other documented construction products should not wait for a last-minute scramble.
+The right framing now is not “ESPR only.”
+It is ESPR watchlist logic plus CPR monitoring and data readiness.

 Read the sector page on Building Materials and DPP readiness.